 LATEST STORIES:

-Niagara police have arrested and charged a Port Colborne woman who works as a bus monitor for a local high school for making sexually explicit material available to minors.
+Niagara police have arrested and charged a Port Colborne woman who worked as a high school bus monitor for a regional transportation company for making sexually explicit material available to minors.

-The Niagara police service’s Internet Child Exploitation (ICE) Unit and the Technological Crimes Unit began a joint investigation in October that led to the arrest on Nov.
+The Niagara police service’s Internet Child Exploitation and Technological Crimes units began a joint investigation in October that led to her arrest on Nov.
 12.

 Cheri-Lyn Weaver, 33, has been charged with “Making Sexually Explicit Material Available — under 18 — Sexual Exploitation.”